 This was the worst idea ever.

 It’s easy to think that you need to buy special gear for traveling.
-But not all travel is so radically different from your lifestyle at home that you need to change everything you own.
+But you don’t.
+Most travel isn’t radically different from your lifestyle at home; most of what you already use will work just fine.

 Moneybelts get a lot of talk, but I don’t think they’re necessary most of the time.
-Whether walking down the street in London or hanging out on an island in Thailand, I wouldn’t dream of wearing a moneybelt, reaching down into my underwear when I want to buy a coffee.
+Whether I’m walking down the street in Copenhagen or hanging out on an island in Thailand, I wouldn’t dream of wearing a moneybelt, reaching down into my underwear when I want to buy a coffee.
+Plus, thieves are well aware that moneybelts exist and they know how to steal them.
+I much prefer a scarf with a hidden pocket instead, which serves the purpose of a moneybelt, only it’s more convenient and thieves don’t try to steal them.

 What Kind of Purse Should You Get?